Maximum Average Entropy-Based Quantization of Local Observations for Distributed Detection: Introduction

-Inspiring from quantization of signals using the Maximum Output Entropy (MOE) in \cite{Messerschmitt}, we propose an entropy based method by maximizing the average entropy of observations under both hypotheses to determine the quantization intervals at distributed sensors in order to optimize the global binary decision at the FC about the existence of a point source under the NP criterion where sensors observe different signal levels which they do not know.
-Although maximizing the entropy is a well-known approach, it has not been used in decision problems until now to the best of our knowledge. the most probable reason for this is the widespread acceptance that an information theoretic criterion for decision problems should concentrate on the distance of rival hypotheses.
-We consider scenarios with non-equivalently important hypotheses, that is why NP criterion is considered to be more suitable compared to probability of error criterion in this work.
-This paper extends its preliminary version \cite{SIU} in the following aspects.
-We compare the proposed method to popular JD \cite{C. C. Lee and J. J. Chao,Willett99} based method, demonstrate its positively proportional relation with JD, include increased quantization levels resulting in similar performance to non-quantized signalling.
+In this paper, we propose an entropy based method for determining the quantization intervals at distributed sensors in order to optimize the global binary decision at the FC about the existence of a point source under the Neyman-Pearson criterion where sensors observe different signal levels which they do not know and extend the preliminary version of this paper \cite{SIU} in the following aspects.
+We compare this method to popular J-divergence \cite{quantization1} based method, demonstrate the positively proportional relation of the proposed method with J-divergence, included increased quantization levels resulting in similar performance to non-quantized signalling.
 Instead of the binary symmetric channel as a simplified model for the channel from the sensors to the FC, we use regular Rayleigh fading channel model for the wireless channel.
-Additionally, optimal and sub-optimal fusion rules are utilized which are modified from the ones for M-ary hypothesis testing in \cite{Vosoughi14} in order to match the binary hypothesis testing problem with M-ary modulated data transmission.
+Additionally, modulation in this transmission is also accounted for.
+We consider scenarios with non-equivalent importance of hypotheses, that is why NP criterion is considered to be more suitable compared to probability of error criterion in this work.